-III.
-COMPUTATIONAL MODEL
+3 COMPUTATIONAL MODEL

-The first step in carrying out the CFD simulation is to set up the geometric mesh.
+The first step in initiating the CFD simulation is to establish the geometric mesh.
 This is accomplished by first meshing one face at one end of the tube and then mapping that structure across the entire domain.
 The mesh used consists of an axisymmetric grid whose resolution follows a geometric progression in the radial direction (see Fig. 2a).
 Its increased density near the wall enables the resolution of rapid changes within the boundary layer.
 Conversely, its coarseness near the core helps reduce the overall computational effort.

 To ensure that the computational domain is sufficiently long, the length of the tube is taken to be longer that the classic entrance length of a developing flow under laminar conditions.
-This length can be calculated from the approximate empirical relation $L_E/D = 0.06$ Re [5].
-In the numerical simulations, we have selected $L/D \approx 178$ , a value that permits the slug-shaped tracer fluid to exceed 99% of its fully-developed state before exiting the computational domain.
-To efficiently cover the elongated domain, the cell aspect ratio in the longitudinal direction is chosen to be 8 at the core; it then increases with the geometric decrease in radial cell size as the wall is approached.
-Such a choice results in computational savings at no material loss in accuracy.
-This conclusion was reached after ascertaining that a smaller aspect ratio does not lead to a noticeable change in the results.
+This length can be calculated from the approximate empirical relation $L_E/D = 0.06 \,\mathrm{Re}$ [5].
+In the numerical simulations, we choose $L/D \approx 178$ , a value that permits the slug-shaped tracer fluid to exceed 99% of its fully-developed state before exiting the computational domain.
+To efficiently cover the elongated, slender domain, the cell aspect ratio in the longitudinal direction is chosen to be 8 at the core; it then increases with the geometric decrease in radial cell size as the wall is approached.
+Such a choice results computational savings at no material loss in accuracy.
+In fact, a smaller aspect ratio does not lead to a noticeable change in the results.
 Throughout these simulations, a fixed mesh is used.
 A moving mesh that brackets the tracer fluid is not utilized because the evolving tracer can occupy the entire tube in its final developmental stages.